 • There will not be cups available at the unmanned aid station, so be prepared to fill your own water systems.
 If you require any special drink, nutrition, or other food items on the course, please come prepared.

 There can only be ONE winner (assuming they finish their last lap)!
-This person will receive a special award to commemorate the first Jess’ Backyard Ultra.
+This person will receive a special award to commemorate the third Jess’ Backyard Ultra.

 Post Race Celebration